jroshansafi/project-wordle/README.md

 - A new component should be created, to render previous guesses.
 - When the user submits their guess, that value should be rendered within this new component.
-- There should be no key warnings in the console!
+- There should be no key warnings in

 ## Exercise 3: Guess slots